History of Detroit: Crime

 Young was blamed for failing to stem the crime epidemic that Detroit became notorious for in the 1970s and 1980s.
 Dozens of violent black street gangs gained control of the city's large drug trade, which began with the heroin epidemic of the 1970s and grew into the even larger crack cocaine epidemic of the 1980s and early 1990s.
 There were numerous major criminal gangs that were founded in Detroit and dominated the drug trade at various times; most were short-lived.
 They included The Errol Flynns (east side), Nasty Flynns (later the NF Bangers) and Black Killers and the drug consortiums of the 1980s such as Young Boys Inc., Pony Down, Best Friends, Black Mafia Family and the Chambers Brothers.
 The Young Boys were innovative, opening franchises in other cities, using youth too young to be prosecuted, promoting brand names, and unleashing extreme brutality to frighten away rivals.

+In June 1971, eight African-Americans were found shot dead in a house on Hazelwood Street, the worst mass killing in Detroit's history.

 Several times during Young's tenure Detroit was named the arson capital of the U.S., and repeatedly the murder capital of the United States.
 Often Detroit was listed by FBI crime statistics as the "most dangerous city in America" during his administration.
 Crime rates in Detroit peaked in 1991 at more than 2,700 violent crimes per 100,000 people.

-However, crime continued to be a problem in Detroit long after Young's tenure as mayor ended; according to national statistics the arson rate in Detroit was 6.3 times the national average in 2003 and the murder rate was 5.1 times the national average.
-In addition, the majority of Detroit residents, including many blacks, have left the city, leaving a glut of abandoned buildings that have become magnets for drugs, arson, and other crime.
+Crime continued to be a problem in Detroit long after Young's tenure as mayor ended.
+The arson rate in Detroit was 6.3 times the national average in 2003 and the murder rate was 5.1 times the national average.
+The majority of Detroit residents, including many Blacks, have left the city, leaving a glut of abandoned buildings that have become magnets for drugs, arson, and other crime.